 Emission estimates in this category include emissions from all industrial processes and also by-products or fugitive emissions, which originate from these processes.
 Where emissions are released simultaneously from the production process and from combustion, as in the cement industry, they are estimated separately and included in the appropriate categories, in sector 2 and in sector 1 category 1.A.2.
 This sector makes important contributions to the emissions of heavy metals, PAH, dioxins and PCB.
-Regarding emissions of the main pollutants, in 2021, industrial processes account for 7.8% of SO2 emissions, 0.8% of NO_X, 0.2% of NH3, 5.0% of NMVOC and 3.6% of CO.
-About particulate matter, in 2021 this sector accounts for 14.3% of PM10 emissions and 6.7% of PM2.5.
-Industrial processes make a significant contribution to the total Italian emissions of heavy metals, despite significant reductions since 1990; particularly this sector accounts for 35.0% of Pb emissions, 32.8% of Cd and 48.5% of Hg.
-Regarding POPs emissions, 13.8% of PAH total emissions is emitted from industrial processes as well as 28.9% of dioxins and 72.45% of PCB.
+Regarding emissions of the main pollutants, in 2022, industrial processes (without the use of solvent) account for 7.7% of SO2 emissions, 0.8% of NO_X, 0.2% of NH3, 5.2% of NMVOC and 3.3% of CO.
+About particulate matter, in 2022 this sector accounts for 20.2% of PM10 emissions and 7.3% of PM2.5.
+Industrial processes make a significant contribution to the total Italian emissions of heavy metals, despite significant reductions since 1990; particularly this sector accounts for 34.7% of Pb emissions, 32.0% of Cd and 49.2% of Hg.
+Regarding POPs emissions, 11.8% of PAH total emissions is emitted from industrial processes as well as 26.6% of dioxins and 71.3% of PCB.

-In 2021, iron and steel sector (2C1) is a key category at level assessment for PM10, PM2.5, Pb, Cd, Hg, PAH, PCDD/F and PCB; emissions from other chemical industry (2B10a) is a key category source for SO2 emissions and 2A5b Construction and demolition is a key category for PM10.
-Emissions from 2G is a key category source for Cd too.
+In 2022, iron and steel sector (2C1) is a key category at level assessment for PM2.5, Pb, Cd, Hg, PAH, PCDD/F and PCB; emissions from other chemical industry (2B10a) is a key category source for SO2 emissions; emissions from 2A5a Quarrying and mining and 2A5b Construction and demolition are key categories for PM10.
+Emissions from 2G is a key category source for Cd, too.
 Food and beverage industry (2H2) is a key category for NMVOC emissions.
-In 1990 emissions from cement production (2A1) is a key category source for PM10; other chemical industry (2B10a) is a key category for Hg and Cd and iron and steel production (2C1) is a key category for PM10, PM2.5, Cd, Hg, PAH, PCDD/F and PCB.
-At trend assessment, iron and steel sector is key category for Pb, Cd,Hg, PAH PCDD/F and PCB while other chemical industry (2B10a) is a key category for Hg, 2H2 is a key category for NMVOC and 2G is a key category for Cd emissions.
-Emissions from 2A5b Construction and demolition are a key category for PM10.
+In 1990 emissions from cement production (2A1) is a key category source for PM10 and PM2.5; other chemical industry (2B10a) is a key category for Hg and Cd and iron and steel production (2C1) is a key category for PM10, PM2.5, Cd, Hg, PAH, PCDD/F and PCB; quarrying and mining (2A5a) and construction and demolition (2A5b) are a key sources for PM10; emissions from 2G is a key source for Cd too.
+At trend assessment, iron and steel sector is key category for Pb, Cd, Hg, PAH PCDD/F and PCB while other chemical industry (2B10a) is a key category for Hg, 2H2 is a key category for NMVOC and 2G is a key category for Cd emissions.
+Emissions from 2A5a quarrying and mining and from 2A5b Construction and demolition are a key category for PM10.